zazuko/knowledge-graph-forum/README.md

 * [La Mobilière](https://github.com/zazuko/knowledge-graph-forum/issues/12): Know your Data: A Graph based 360° Enterprise  Data Catalog
 * [Swiss Institute of Bioinformatics](https://github.com/zazuko/knowledge-graph-forum/issues/10): UniProt: the largest public KG
 * [Swiss Institute of Bioinformatics](https://github.com/zazuko/knowledge-graph-forum/issues/11): Federation: beyond the home organization

-## CfP 11.08.2022

-Call for presentation is now open!
-Please create a [new issue](https://github.com/zazuko/knowledge-graph-forum/issues) and use the CfP Issue Template and fill it out accordingly.

-~The CfP is open until 31st of August 2022.
-We will followup one week later if your presentation is selected or not.~

-1.9.2022: CfP is closed, thanks a lot for everyone applying!
-It looks like an excellent program and we will announce registration & sessions shortly.

-Note that we expect you to show up for the event in case your presentation is selected!
-Do not apply if this can't be guaranteed.
-Presenters do not have to pay for the event, visitors will have to pay a small cover fee for the event to pay for location, food & stuff.
-Remaining expenses are payed/sponsored by us (Zazuko GmbH).

 ## Presentations 2019